-- Discussing what happened. - Discovering why the child became involved including establishing if they are a victim of bullying themselves - Establishing the wrong-doing and the need for change. - Informing parents to help change the attitude of the child - Involving other agencies, including police and children's services, to support a change in behavior (where appropriate). - Referral to a counsellor where appropriate - Attend a restorative meeting with the victim (both must agree freely to this)
+- Discussing what happened. - Discovering why the child became involved including establishing if they are a victim of bullying themselves - Establishing the wrong-doing and the need for change.

+- Informing parents to help change the attitude of the child - Involving other agencies, including police and children's services, to support a change in behaviour.
+Where appropriate - Ongoing education within the P.D (personal development) curriculum and themed/ focused events to provide continuous education - Referral to a counsellor where appropriate - Attend a restorative meeting with the victim (both must agree freely to this)